turbot/steampipe-docs/docs/cloud/integrations/javascript.md

 ]
 ```

-## Connect to Steampipe CLI from Javascript
+## Connect to Steampipe CLI from JavaScript

-To connect Javascript to [Steampipe CLI](https://steampipe.io/downloads), run `steampipe service start --show-password` and use the displayed connection details.
+To connect JavaScript to [Steampipe CLI](https://steampipe.io/downloads), run `steampipe service start --show-password` and use the displayed connection details.

 ```
 Steampipe service is running: